 8.2 Theoretical Implications

 One of the most central findings from this meta-analysis supports Blascovich’s (2002) model: when people perceived their virtual interactants to be human-controlled avatars, social influence was significantly stronger than when they thought they were interacting with computer-controlled agents.
 Despite the acceleration of technical advancement, there is still nothing quite like the (perceived) human touch.
+This implies that much of the classical research on the social psychological influence on people may carry over into virtual worlds regardless of the entity being represented by a virtual being, as long as the user perceives the controller of the virtual representation to be human.
+Our findings also suggest, however, that these classical understandings of social influence are conditioned by several moderating variables unique to the context of virtual environments.

 This study delved deeper into factors that influence the effect of agency and unveiled several moderators of the effect of perceived agency on social influence.
 Objective measures revealed greater differences in immersive virtual environments for agency than subjective measures.
 This finding leads to several questions about the cognitive processing taking place in the virtual environment: are our bodies and minds attending to the same cues?
 Are they reacting in different ways?
 Are perceptions of agency stable?
 It is possible that users perceive avatars and agents differently in the moment than they do when reflecting upon the interaction later, which may explain some variation (Takayama, 2012).
 In that case, the model would predict that people would be more or less susceptible to influence at different times.
 Going forward, researchers should identify different ways to probe cognitive processing of agency (e.g., through fMRI; Assaf et al., 2009) and also track perceptions and influence outcomes over time.